 In both battle and test scenarios, naval ships need to be able to enter EMCON (Emissions Control) conditions.
 This can mean restricted emissions (no uniquely identifying transmissions) or no emissions at all (radio silence).

-EMCON is used to ensure that the enemy cannot triangulate the signal source and the ship using radio direction finding techniques.
+EMCON is used to ensure the enemy cannot triangulate the signal source and the ship using radio direction-finding techniques.
 Since RF transmissions are less common in the middle of the sea, even a very low power and short duration signal can stand out and make the ship an easily locatable target.

 An additional reason for restricting emissions can relate to HERO (Hazards of Electromagnetic Radiation to Ordnance) requirements.
 This is known as HERO EMCON and is used to prevent ordnance systems from being inadvertently fired due to the effects of electromagnetic interference.

-Rigorous procedures will be in place on board a naval ship to enforce EMCON as far as possible.
-However, for absolute verification of the radiation status of all shipboard emitters it is necessary to directly monitor emissions.
+Rigorous procedures are used on board a naval ship to enforce EMCON as far as possible.
+However, for absolute verification of the radiation status of all shipboard emitters, it is necessary to directly monitor emissions.
 This can ensure that even a missed switch, malfunctioning equipment or an unauthorized cell phone does not give away the ship’s location.